GeorgeRamseyCERN/SUPACPP_Labs/README.md

 # Running My Code:
-Makefile should include all executables, so simply make before running.
+Makefile should include all executables, so simply cmake and  make before running.
 Then run with ./HelloWorld and follow any terminal instructions

 For Data Analysis Script, to run, executable is AnalyseData